Needs assessment: Definition, types, steps & examples

 3. Collect internal information

-Next, gather information and collect data on how to best solve the identified gaps.
-Remember that the goal of a needs assessment is to understand how to get from your current process to the desired outcome.
+Next, gather data on the best ways to address the identified gaps.
+The goal is to understand how to get from your current process to your desired outcome.

-Gather data from various departments and stakeholders who are closest to the process.
-At this point, you’ve already brainstormed with your close project team members, but it’s also critical to understand what your cross-functional partners need from this process improvement as well.
+Collect input from various departments and stakeholders closest to the process.
+While you've already brainstormed with your project team, it's critical to understand what your cross-functional partners need from this improvement as well.

 • Where are improvements needed?